 AI is genuinely useful at generating first drafts of product requirement documents.
 A PM can describe a feature in a few sentences, add context about user segments and constraints, and get a structured draft with acceptance criteria, edge cases, and open questions in return.

-This does not replace the thinking – it replaces the blank-page friction.
+This does not replace the thinking.
+It replaces the blank-page friction.
 The PM still needs to review and revise.
 But the time from “decision made” to “draft spec in review” can compress substantially.
-A 2025 Gartner survey on AI-assisted software development found that product teams using AI drafting tools reduced documentation cycle time by 40 to 55% in the first six months, primarily by eliminating the initial blank-draft phase.
+A Gartner survey on AI-assisted software development reported substantial reductions in documentation cycle time for teams using AI drafting tools, largely by removing the blank-draft phase.

 The ceiling is specificity.
 Generic PRD templates work for standard features.
-For complex technical integrations, regulatory constraints, or features that depend on internal data models and existing architecture, generic AI context-writing produces errors that are subtle and sometimes catch reviewers off guard.
-Custom tooling pre-loaded with your internal API docs and architectural conventions produces first drafts that need real editing rather than wholesale rewrites.
+For complex technical integrations, regulatory constraints, or features that depend on internal data models and existing architecture, generic AI context-writing produces subtle errors.
+Custom tooling pre-loaded with your internal API docs and architectural conventions produces first drafts that need editing rather than wholesale rewrites.

 Roadmap and Prioritization Support